More evacuations near Indian factory after fatal gas leak

 The scene evoked bitter memories of the Bhopal industrial disaster in 1984 that killed at least 4,000 people and injured another 500,000, many of them with chronic health problems today, according to the government.

-Residents said they were woken by a pungent smell around 3:30 a.m.
-Thursday.
 The blanket of gas spread about 3 kilometers (1.8 miles), sickening people in at least four villages.
-The leak was stopped by 8 a.m., officials said.
+The leak was stopped by 8 a.m.
+Thursday, officials said.

 A neurotoxin, styrene gas can immobilize a person within minutes of inhalation and be deadly at high concentrations.